Anchor regression: heterogeneous data meets causality: Introduction

-Using causal concepts for prediction under heterogeneous data seems attractive due to invariance guarantees under arbitrarily large interventions or perturbations.
-In practice, however, perturbations are seldom arbitrarily large.
-Exact invariance guarantees are too conservative and come with a price of subpar predictive performance on observational and moderately perturbed data.
-We propose a more balanced approach for trading off predictive performance on observational data and predictive performance on perturbed new data, with rigorous optimality guarantees under specific sets of perturbations or interventions.
+In causal inference, one often considers so-called hard interventions that set some covariates to a certain value.
+In this paper, we instead consider interventions that shift the distribution of a target variable, which corresponds to an intervention on a variable that enters the target equation linearly.
+Using causal concepts for prediction under heterogeneous data seems attractive due to invariance guarantees under arbitrary shifts.
+In practice, however, exact invariance guarantees may be too conservative and can come with a price of subpar predictive performance on observational and moderately shifted data.
+We propose a balanced approach for trading off predictive performance on observational data and predictive performance on perturbed (shifted) new data, with rigorous optimality guarantees under specific sets of perturbations or interventions.
 This can be cast as a form of distributional robustness, as discussed next.
+We consider being robust to interventional shifts in a particular class of models where identifying functionals yield a particularly elegant modification of OLS loss, with future work possibly allowing more general types of robustness to be developed.
+In addition to distributionally robust prediction, we will also consider the problem of distributionally robust variable selection.
+In this context, distributionally robust variable selection refers to the question whether a statistical parameter is invariant under certain distribution changes.
+Distributionally robust prediction and variable selection are closely related, as we will see below.